Leslla2026/Leslla2026.github.io/hidden_book_abstracts.md

 Williamson, K., Given, L. M., & Scifleet, P. (2018).
 Qualitative data analysis.
 In K. Willamson & G. Johanson (Eds.), Research methods: Information, systems, and contexts (2nd ed., pp. 453–476).
 Elsevier. https://doi.org/10.1016/B978-0-08-102220-7.00019-4
 Zhang, J., Scardamalia, M., Lamon, M., Messina, R., & Reeve, R. (2007).
 Socio-cognitive dynamics of knowledge building in the work of 9- and 10-year-olds.
 Education Technology Research and Development, 55, 117–145. https://doi.org/10.1007/s11423-006-9019-0

+### Lorenzo Albanesi, Masarykova Univerzita.
+### Kristýna Lorenzová, Masarykova Univerzita.
+### _If you are waiting for literacy and input: do analytic constructions emerge?_

+Studies on naturalistic second language acquisition in migration contexts have documented the existence of non-target morphosyntactic patterns in the interlanguages of learners with different L1/LT pairs, where a basic (i.e., morphologically unanalyzed) form of a lexical verb is combined with a functional element, such as the copula or the light verb ‘do’ (e.g. sono fermare ‘(rougly) I am I stop, i.e. I stopped’; fare dentifriciə ‘(roughly) to do toothpaste, i.e. to brush teeth’), encoding grammatical information otherwise conveyed by inflection on the main verb in the target language (see Bernini 2003; Benazzo & Starren 2007; Julien et al. 2016; Mocciaro 2020; Pfaff 1992; Starren 2001).
+According to Bernini (2003), these patterns are temporary compensatory strategies that tend to vanish once finiteness becomes morphologically marked on the lexical verb.
+However, Mocciaro (2020; 2025) has shown that in learners with low literacy, such analytical strategies may persist longer and appear more stable in the micro-diachronic development of interlanguages.
+Evidence from other L2 varieties (e.g. Dutch and English) points in a similar direction, suggesting, however, also a general developmental phase in interlanguage construction (Vainnika et al. 2017, inter al.).
+Whether or not literacy plays a role in other learner corpora cannot be proven, given the frequent lack of clear information on participants’ profiles.
+As Mocciaro (2025) notes, what still needs to be clarified is not only why these constructions emerge, but which circumstances increase their frequency and relative stability.
+In particular, literacy – or the lack thereof – shapes both the quantity and quality of the input available to learners.
+This input must be understood in context: it is primarily the specific discourse situations in which learners interact with “native speakers” (meant as users of different varieties of a given language, cf. Berruto 2003; Coulmas 1981; Davies 2013 inter al.), including those created by data‑elicitation tasks, rather than “input” in a broad, abstract sense.

+Against this background, we will compare the contexts in which non-target analytical constructions occur by reviewing three corpora featuring various communicative tasks (e.g., interviews, narratives, picture-based descriptions), but representing different learner populations:
+European Science Foundation (ESF) corpus (Feldweg 1991; Perdue 1993), a longitudinal collection of oral data from 40 adult migrants in Europe acquiring second languages in informal immersion contexts with sporadic interaction in the L2.
+For this study, L1 Italian – L2 German; L1 Punjabi – L2 English; L1 Spanish – L2 French; L1 Turkish – L2 German;
+Stra-ParlaBO (Mauri et al., in press): Ukrainian, Moroccan, Chinese and Albanian speaker of L2 Italian; BRITA corpus, a longitudinal corpus of L2 Italian from Slavic learners (L1 Czech, Slovak and Russian.) in a university setting, with limited naturalistic input and classroom-bound L2 exposure (Lorenzová 2027, in prep.).

+The two learner groups (that is, those in (1)-(2) and in (3)) differ in a crucial respect: the presence (3) or absence of different levels of literacy (1-2).
+Nevertheless, the degree of literacy can only be inferred rather than assessed properly, because this condition has not been assumed as an explicit variable in the corpora in question.
+Moreover, the access of these learners to input reveals a more complex picture.
+Migrant learners, although immersed in the target‑language environment, often receive naturalistic input only sporadically and almost exclusively in oral form, because of social marginalization and, therefore, low interaction with locals.
+University learners, by contrast, have very little exposure to naturalistic spoken input; most of what they receive is text‑based and mediated through textbooks, with only marginal contact with spontaneous L2 use outside the class.
+Ultimately, the two groups share a limited exposure to the input (albeit for different reasons) and the specific speech contexts in which they interact with native speakers, which are, by and large, data collection contexts or teaching contexts.
+Furthermore, all three corpora were compiled using partially overlapping data-collection methods, such as semi-structured interviews and other tasks designed to elicit monolingual Italian speech.
+Following Mocciaro (2025), we test the hypothesis that these contexts constitute the locus of change, the environments where analytic constructions might emerge, persist, and develop.
+To test this hypothesis, we will examine both the sociolinguistic setting of interactions (e.g. type of communicative setting and degree of exposure to naturalistic input) and the linguistic-discursive context in which analytic constructions occur.
+Particular attention is devoted to the input provided during the interaction itself, in order to assess whether specific elicitation patterns or lexical priming effects may facilitate the emergence of analytic constructions in learner varieties.
+The findings are expected to contribute to a broader understanding of the mechanisms of morphosyntactic development in L2 acquisition under constrained conditions, and to refine methodological reflections on how the data collection methods play a role in the construction of the data itself (Albanesi & Lorenzová 2025).
+This work was supported by the European Regional Development Fund project “A lifetime with language: the nature and ontogeny of linguistic communication (LangInLife)” (reg. no.: CZ.02.01.01/00/23_025/0008726).

+ References

+Albanesi, L., & Lorenzová, K. (2025, September 30–October 1).
+Data in context: Where do analytical constructions emerge?
+[Poster presentation].
+Developing New Languages in Migration Contexts, Brno, Czech Republic.
+Benazzo, S., & Starren, M. (2007).
+L’émergence de moyens grammaticaux pour exprimer les relations temporelles en L2.
+Aile, 25, 129–157.
+Bernini, G. (2003).
+The copula in learner Italian: Finiteness and verbal inflection.
+In C. Dimroth & M. Starren (Eds.), Information structure, linguistic structure and the dynamics of language acquisition (pp. 159–185).
+Amsterdam: John Benjamins.
+Berruto, G. (2003).
+Sul parlante nativo (di italiano).
+In H.-I. Radaz & R. Schlösser (Eds.), Donum grammaticorum: Festschrift für Harro Stammerjohann (pp. 1–14).
+Berlin: Walter de Gruyter.
+Coulmas, F. (1996).
+The Blackwell encyclopedia of writing systems.
+Oxford: Blackwell.
+Davies, A. (2013).
+Native speakers and native users: Loss and gain.
+Cambridge: Cambridge University Press.
+Feldweg, H. (1991).
+The European Science Foundation Second Language Database.
+Nijmegen: Max Planck Institute for Psycholinguistics.
+Julien, M., van Hout, R., & van de Craats, I. (2016).
+Meaning and function of dummy auxiliaries in adult acquisition of Dutch as an additional language.
+Second Language Research, 32(1), 49–73.
+Klein, W., & Perdue, C. (1997).
+The Basic Variety (or: Couldn’t natural languages be much simpler?).
+Second Language Research, 13(4), 301–347.
+Lorenzová, K. (in prep.).
+The development of discourse markers in the interlanguages of Slavic learners of Italian as a non-mother tongue: A longitudinal study (Doctoral thesis).
+Masaryk University, Brno.
+Mauri, C., Ballarè, S., & Zucchini, E. (2026).
+Parlare italiano in contesto migratorio: il corpus Stra-ParlaBO. Études Romanes de Brno, 47(1).
+Mocciaro, E. (2020).
+The development of L2 Italian morphosyntax in adult learners with limited literacy.
+Palermo: UniPa Press.
+Mocciaro, E. (2025).
+Proto-ausiliari e verbi supporto nella costruzione dell’interlingua di migranti adulti con alfabetismo limitato.
+In C. De Santis, N. Grandi, F. Masini, & F. Tamburini (Eds.), CLUB Working Papers in Linguistics (Vol. 9, pp. 81–98).
+Bologna: CLUB – Circolo Linguistico dell’Università di Bologna. https://doi.org/10.6092/unibo/amsacta/8647
+Perdue, C. (Ed.).
+(1993).
+Adult language acquisition.
+Vol. 1: Field methods.
+Cambridge: Cambridge University Press.
+Pfaff, C. W. (1992).
+The issue of grammaticalization in early German second language.
+Studies in Second Language Acquisition, 14, 273–296.
+Starren, M. (2001).
+The second time: The acquisition of temporality in Dutch and French as a second language.
+Utrecht: LOT.
+Vainikka, A., Young-Scholten, M., Ijuin, C., & Jarad, S. (2017).
+Literacy in the development of L2 English morphosyntax.
+In M. Sosiński (Ed.), Literacy education and second language learning for adults: Research, policy and practice (pp. 239–250).
+Granada: Universidad de Granada.

 ### Lotta Aunio, University of Helsinki.